ccsc-tools/SYMHnet/README.md

-# Figures, data, trained model, and testing example for Prediction of the SYM-H Index Using a Bayesian Deep Learning Method with Uncertainty QuantificationSYMHnet prediction
+# Prediction of the SYM-H Index Using a Bayesian Deep Learning Method with Uncertainty Quantification
+SYMHnet prediction